10. S3 classes#

 This way, we can process both POSIXct and POSIXlt instances using the same procedure.

-Let us see no magic in this simple scheme.
-It is nothing more than what we described above: a way to determine which method to call for a particular R object.
-It can be used as a mechanism to mimic the idea of inheritance in object-oriented programming languages.
+We should see no magic in this simple scheme.
+It is nothing more than a way to determine the method to be called for a particular R object.
+It can be used as a mechanism to mimic the idea of inheritance in object-orientated programming languages.
 However, the S3 system does not allow for defining classes in any formal manner.

 For example, we cannot say that objects of the class POSIXct inherit from POSIXt.
 Neither can we say that each object of the class POSIXct is also an instance of POSIXt.
 The class attribute can still be set arbitrarily on a per-object basis.
 We can create ones whose class is simply POSIXct (without the POSIXt part) or even c("POSIXt", "POSIXct") (in this order).